Resourcio-Community/Android-Dev-resources/README.md

 # Android-Dev-resources
-This is an awesome project about Android Dev resources. ⚡
+This is an awesome repo about Android Dev resources. ⚡

 Resources are added frequently! ⚡